 ‘Really… you don’t say!
 So, when will I get to see her again, so I know which one she was?’

-‘To be honest,’ Mo said, ‘you haven’t actually met, at least not formally.
-Although, you’ve spent plenty of time with her.
-In fact, she knows your body rather well, perhaps more than you may wish.
+‘To be clear,’ Mo said, ‘you haven’t actually met her, at least not formally.
+Although, you’ve spent plenty of time together.
+In fact, she knows your body well, perhaps more than you may wish.
 Or possibly, as you wish!’

-‘In this case, however, it’s her job!’
+‘But in this case, it’s her job!’
 Eli said.

 ‘To know my body, you say… what is she, some backstreet prozzie off King’s Cross?’

 ‘Of course not!
-Your comatose body could hardly respond to any such services, even if there were an opportunity.
-Remember, it’s in the hospital.’
+Your comatose body could hardly respond to any such services, even if there was an opportunity.
+Remember, it’s in a hospital.’

 ‘Let me explain,’ Mo said, ‘since Eli seems to enjoy holding out on you.
 Are you ready for this?’